hitsave-io/xyz/client/docs/guides/customise.md

 [todo]

-For most python objects, the built-in hitsave hashing function will be good enough.
+For most python objects, the built-in HitSave hashing function will be good enough.
 However there are some cases where you may want to customise how an argument is hashed.